Many educators know the amazing facts and stories surrounding Finland and their education system.

 Are your children struggling to focus during school?
 Maybe it’s because they don’t get enough time to stop focusing!

-Based on his experience with frequent breaks built into the Finnish school day, Timothy Walker encourages teachers to do the same.
+Based on his experience with frequent breaks built into the Finnish school day, Walker encourages teachers to do the same.
 We need to start seeing brain breaks, or recesses, as “a strategy to maximize learning.”

 Pellegrini’s findings confirm that frequent breaks boost attentiveness in class.
 With this in mind, we no longer need to fear that students won’t learn what they need to learn if we let them disconnect from their work several times throughout the school day.